 Keynote Address given at the 2nd International Alexander Teachers’ Conference

-A talk given at the 6th International Congress of the Alexander Technique in Freiburg, Germany in 1999 on the day of the eclipse of the sun by the moon. (also available for download in PDF format)
+A talk given at the 6th International Congress of the Alexander Technique in Freiburg, Germany in 1999 on the day of the eclipse of the sun by the moon. (download in PDF format)

-The moral and humanistic implications of the Alexander Technique (also available for download in PDF format)
+The moral and humanistic implications of the Alexander Technique (download in PDF format)